ℹ️ Note: Paycrest currently supports stablecoin-to-fiat (offramp) transactions only. Fiat-to-stablecoin (onramp) is coming in Q3 2025.

 Step 1: Obtain API Credentials

-Visit your Sender Dashboard to retrieve your Client ID and Client Secret.
+First, you need to get the API Key from your sender dashboard.
+Visit your Sender Dashboard to retrieve your API Key and API Secret.
 If you’re a new user, sign up as a “sender” and complete our Know-Your-Business (KYB) process.
-Your Client Secret should always be kept secret - we’ll get to this later in the article.
+Your API Secret should always be kept secret - we’ll get to this later in the article.

 Step 2: Configure Tokens